 Imperial War Museum

-Year 6 investigated the life of Anne Frank.
+Later in this half term, Year 6 will also be investigating the life of Anne Frank...

 Anne Frank (interactive activities including a 3-D tour of the annex)